-Magnolia Health is committed to the provision of a well-designed and well-implemented Quality Program.
-The health plan's culture, systems, and processes are structured around the purpose and mission to improve the health of all enrolled members which includes a focus on health outcomes as well as healthcare process measures, and member and provider experience.
+Magnolia Health is committed to the provision of a well-designed, well-implemented culturally appropriate Quality Program.
+The health plan's culture, systems, and processes are structured around the purpose and mission to improve the health of all enrolled members which includes a focus on improving CLAS and equitable health outcomes, as well as healthcare process measures, and member and provider experience.